Vulvovaginitis - overview

 - Yeast infections are most often due to the fungus Candida albicans.

-- Yeast infections typically cause genital itching, a thick white vaginal discharge, and other symptoms.
+- Yeast infections often cause genital itching, a thick white vaginal discharge, and other symptoms.

 Chemicals can cause itchy rashes in the genital area.